Josh Lowey: River City Rascals

+Wichita Wingnuts

 Lowey joined the Wichita Wingnuts of the American Association of Independent Professional Baseball for the 2012 season.
 In 23 appearances for Wichita, Lowey pitched to a 3.57 ERA and 15-4 record with 96 strikeouts on the year.
 His 15 wins set the leagues wins record and he won the Pitcher of the Year award.

+Somerset Patriots

 On March 25, 2013, Lowey signed with the Somerset Patriots of the Atlantic League of Professional Baseball.
 In 2013 for Somerset, Lowey led the Atlantic League with a 2.89 ERA and led the team with 14 victories.
 On March 26, 2014, Lowey re-signed with the Patriots for the 2014 season.